grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* (I think the cargo hold is fairly well covered, it's the main decks that are a little weak)
 * [ ] watch the pacing, it's a little off in places:
 	* [ ] it should be a slow build up to a big singular event like the ballast blow
-	* [ ] And it should be a draw-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
+	* [ ] And it should be a drawn-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
 	* [ ] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate, (see pacing notes)
 		* don't just montage over them, it makes it feel like things are moving too fast.
 	* See C's comments on pacing